 Manual propelling devices can be used to maneuver your boat in the case of a breakdown.
 Most boats are required to carry paddles or oars with oar locks.
 If operating a boat less than 8m in length you may use an anchor with a minimum of 15m of rope, cable or chain in place of a manual propelling device.

 Those operating large boats (longer than 12m in length) must carry one axe onboard at all times.
 An axe must be protected from the elements and kept in an easily accessible location.
 It can be used to chop into a wall that is concealing open flames or to cut a towline in an emergency.

 A re-boarding device, such as a transom or swim platform ladder appropriate to the size of the vessel, is designed to allow easy re-boarding of your boat from the water.
-The Small Vessel Regulations require that all boats carry an effective re-boarding device if the Freeboard of the boat is greater than 0.5 m.
+It is required that all boats carry an effective re-boarding device if the Freeboard of the boat is greater than 0.5 m.
 A re-boarding device cannot be part of the propulsion unit.

 Fire extinguishers are required onboard any boats with a motor and any one of the following:

 - Closed compartments where portable fuel tanks may be stored

 - Permanently installed fuel tanks